ManavMuthanna/ManavMuthanna/README.md

 # Hello and welcome to my GitHub!👋
-I am a First Year Student in VIT Vellore studying B.Tech IT.
+I am a Second Year Student in VIT Vellore studying B.Tech IT.
 I am an aspiring developer and am very interested in data analytics and representation.

 Skills: | Python | C++ | C | HTML |